wetryingtodorock/getblock-docs/en/rpc-service/op/ws/optimism_eth_getBlockTransactionCountByNumber.md

 ---
-title: optimism:eth_getBlockTransactionCountByNumber \[WebSocket\]
+title: optimism:eth_getBlockTransactionCountByNumber - Optimism
-description: Returns the number of transactions in a block matching the given blocknumber.
+description: Example code for the optimism:eth_getBlockTransactionCountByNumber ws method. Сomplete guide on how to use optimism:eth_getBlockTransactionCountByNumber ws in GetBlock.io Web3 documentation.
 ---

 ### Parameters